SysKitTeam/docs-point/governance-and-automation/lifecycle-management/lifecycle-management-actions.md

 ### Archive

 The **Archive action** has additional options available that are set up according to the administrator’s preference.
-More information on that can be found in the [https://www.syskit.com/products/point/documentation/?doc_page=governance-and-automation/lifecycle-management/enable-lifecycle-management.md](enable-lifecycle-management.md).
+More information on that can be found in the [Enable Lifecycle Management Automation article](enable-lifecycle-management.md).

 Archiving a resource within SysKit Point results in the following:
 * **the resource gets into a read-only state**